0xCryptoCat/minidex/docs/goplus.md

 #### Rate Limits

-GoPlus Security API usage is free, and the rate limit is **30 calls per minute**.
+GoPlus Security API usage is free, and the rate limit is **30 calls per minute** and **30k CU/Day** and **150K API CU Per Month**.
 If you require a higher limit than the default, please contact us to apply for an access token (see the Access Token API above).

 #### Contact us for help